 IT’S COOKIE SEASON.
-Pull out that holiday baking bucket list right now and add these Cranberry Oatmeal Cookies to the top of it.
+Add these Cranberry Oatmeal Cookies to the top of your baking bucket list.
 In permanent ink.
-Or better, yet, permanent marker.
+Or better, yet, a permanent marker.
 Just don’t use a pencil—these thick, chewy, white chocolate cranberry cookies are far too magnificent to erase!

 Cranberry oatmeal cookies are not merely good; they are worthy of everlasting love.

 - My twist on cranberry oatmeal cookies keeps the classic cookie recipe’s core ingredients—oatmeal, white chocolate chips, and dried cranberries—but it takes the recipe to a new place that is (and I do not say this lightly; these cookies have gotten people married after all) better than the original cranberry oatmeal cookie recipe.